micmejia/bible-dump/AMPC/Exodus/Exod 25.md

-And you shall make the lamps of the [lampstand] to include a [^a]seventh one [at the top of the shaft].
+And you shall make the lamps of the [lampstand] to include a seventh one [at the top of the shaft].
 [The priests] shall set up the [seven] lamps of it so they may give light in front of it.